AgencyPMG/queue-pheanstalk/README.md

     // the priority for retried jobs
     'retry-priority'    => 1024,

-    // the delay for retried jobs
-    'retry-delay'       => 0,

     // When jobs fail, they are "burieds" in beanstalkd with this priority 'fail-priority'     => 1024,